brannerchinese/Web_Framework/README.md

  1. Method `url_is_func()` assumes that there are no default arguments in the function supplied, when arguments are being counted.
 This could be wrong.
 We should use more of the information from `inspect.getfullargspec` in populating `functions.Functions.funcs`.

+### Background of this project

+This program was written in one day (20140525) as an exercise in the [Iron Forger](https://hackpad.com/Iron-Forger-kEmauANGcV5) series of Hacker School.
+The submitted code is tagged [`as_submitted`](https://github.com/brannerchinese/web_framework/tree/as_submitted).
+Interim versions of the program are in the directory `old_versions/`.

 [end]